3 ways to help your mother š this Earth Day

 I also avoid single-serve Keurig or K-Cup machines.
 Not only are you preparing your coffee in a machine that's full of plastic, youāre also contributing to single-use plastic K-cup waste.
 Though they are working on a solution, I simply prefer the taste of a slower, freshly brewed pourover or espresso.Water: Remember what I mentioned above about microplastics?
 Well, in Miami, PFAs and microplastics have already made their way into the tap supply.

 You may also be interested in general about the rise of the plastic bottled water industry.ĀBuy what youāll cook, cook what youāll eat: When I lived in London, it was common to pass through the local village markets each night on your way home and pick up fresh produce or meats that you would prepare that night or the next.
-In New York, it was as much as you could carry on your walk home, if you didnāt live close to a grocery store, and if you werenāt using Instacart.

-In other parts of the U.S., weāre used to driving to the store for one or two massive grocery hauls per week.
+In other parts of the U.S., however, weāre used to driving to the store for one or two massive grocery hauls per week.

 This can result in overbuying and stocking, and in turn, a potential for lots of food waste.
-So be realistic when grocery shopping and buy what youāre actually going to consume or prepare at home before things start expiring.Food choices: Donāt even get me started on how your food choices and habits can help the environment.
+So be realistic when grocery shopping and buy what youāre actually going to cook and consume before things start expiring.Food choices: Your food choices and habits can help the environment.
+Yes.
+Check out what will happen to sushi in 50 years, and how eating just one or two meals per week with less or without meat can help make a difference.Ā

 Try them for yourself and let me know how it goes!Ā